vts-lab-dev/naming-conventions/README.md

-# naming-conventions
+# Naming Conventions
-Naming conventions used in our projects
+This repository contains documents to the naming conventions of our projects.